hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

-if we are using numbers to represent her perceived 'new-ness' of a car (or more usefully, her prediction of the perception of the 'new-ness' of any car in the eyes of her average customer..) if we are using numbers to represent this metric, we could even decide to use any non-negative real number, or hey, it could be *any* real number, if all we were doing was a comparative analysis, and maybe we were going to normalize the data later.
+if we are using numbers to represent her perceived 'new-ness' of a car (or more usefully, her prediction of the perception of the 'new-ness' of any car in the eyes of her average customer) .. if we are using numbers to represent this metric, we could even decide to use any non-negative real number, or hey, it could be *any* real number, if all we were doing was a comparative analysis, and maybe we were going to normalize the data later.